Who Should Take This Course?

 The Anaphylaxis Training course provides training on common allergens and treatments, the basics of allergic reactions, and the progression to anaphylaxis.
 Students will learn about the signs, symptoms, and treatment for anaphylactic reaction.

-This course has been approved for 2 hours of BLS/ALS Instructor Based Continuing Education by C.E. provider 56-0013.
+This course is provided by Safety Unlimited and has been approved for 2 hours of BLS/ALS Instructor Based Continuing Education by C.E. provider 56-0013.

 For more information on EMS CE training requirements or the EMS CE courses we offer for Paramedics and Emergency Medical Technicians, visit our EMS Continuing Education Courses page.